-Learn how to become a foster parent in NJ and make a real difference in the life of an abused or neglected child.
+Learn how to become a foster parent in NJ and make a real difference in the life of a child in need.

-- Read the information we send you: FAFS will send you a welcome packet explaining the nature of foster care, the children who need your help and what is required when becoming a foster parent in NJ.
-The packet also includes information about DCP&P (formerly known as DYFS).
-Learn more today.
+Read the information we send you.
+FAFS will mail or email you information explaining the nature of foster care, the children who need your help and what is required when becoming a foster parent in NJ.
+Information on FAFS services will also be included.

 If you’re interested in learning how to become a foster parent in NJ, please fill out the inquiry form below and we will contact you to answer all your questions.
 Please note: This form is not an application for becoming a foster parent; this is only an inquiry to receive information.
-State of New Jersey Manual of Requirements for Resource Family Parents.
 If you are NOT a New Jersey resident, please call 1.800.222.0047.